django/deps/draft/0020-annual-release-cycle.rst

 Abstract
 ========

-This DEP proposes that Django adopt an annual release cycle for major versions, replacing the eight-monthly cycle established in `DEP 4`__.
+This DEP proposes that Django adopt an annual feature-release cycle, replacing the eight-monthly cycle established in `DEP 4`__.

 __ https://github.com/django/deps/blob/main/final/0004-release-schedule.rst

-Under the proposed schedule, one major version of Django is released each calendar year, in January, and is supported for three years: one year of bugfix and security releases, followed by two years of security releases only.
-At any given time, three major versions are in support.
+Under the proposed schedule, Django publishes one feature release each calendar year, in January.
+Each feature release is supported for three
+years: one year of bugfix and security releases, followed by two years of security releases only.
+At any given time, three feature releases are in support.
 The existing two-tier feature-release/LTS distinction is retired, with every release receiving what was previously the LTS-level commitment.

 Django's version numbering moves to Calendar Versioning in the form ``YYYY.N``, so that the release year is encoded in the version itself.

-The first release under this DEP is Django ``2028.1``, replacing what would otherwise have been Django 7.0.
+The first release under this DEP is Django ``2028.0``, replacing what would otherwise have been Django 7.0.

 This DEP supersedes DEP 4 and subsumes the clarifications in `DEP 44`__.